BUILDING RESILIENCE IN THE WATERSHED

 Priority Solutions

 The Charles River Flood Model was used to model the benefits of flood mitigation-focused conceptual designs at multiple sites across the watershed.
 Conceptual designs focus on nature-based solutions, including green stormwater infrastructure, reducing impervious cover, land conservation, stream and wetland restoration, and increasing tree canopy.
-To date, the project team has identified three priority interventions for flood storage and developed concept designs for Hardy Pond, Waltham, Waltham Priority Impact Area, Albemarle Park, Newton, Longfellow Pond in Wellesley, Weston Town Center, Natick High School, Oakland Park, Medway, and Milford Priority Impact Area.
+To date, the project team has identified priority interventions for flood storage and developed concept designs for Hardy Pond, Waltham, Waltham Priority Impact Area, Albemarle Park, Newton, Longfellow Pond in Wellesley, Weston Town Center, Natick High School, and Oakland Park, Medway.

 LEARN HOW WE IDENTIFY PROJECTS: